Yousef Alhorr

-Alhorr led the research and development of innovative energy-efficient solutions, including Synergia7n1 – a hybrid ultra-efficient patented, smart cooling technology for fresh air, that earned him the award for AEE’s Energy Innovator of the Year 2022.
-He helped draft the first version of Section 7 entitled Green Construction of Qatar Constructions Specifications (QCS).
-The 1800-page document launched in 2010 has been replaced with 2014 edition that is being used as a guide setting forth the building codes to be followed by the industry.
-Alhorr is also a member of the board of trustees for the University of Doha for Science and Technology (2017-2022) and advisory board member of the College of Engineering at Qatar University His name comes in the list of the Qatar University’s most notable alumni.
+Alhorr is a member of the board of trustees for the University of Doha for Science and Technology (2017-2022) and advisory board member of the College of Engineering at Qatar University His name comes in the list of the Qatar University’s most notable alumni.
 He has worked as a sustainability consultant for a variety of projects in the MENA region, providing strategic guidance on sustainable development for projects including all the stadiums currently being prepared to host the 2022 World Cup.